McKenzieSteenson/cs452-p3/README.md

 * Author: McKenzie Steenson
 * Class: CS452/CS552 [Operating Systems] Section #1

-Main idea: define 30 circular doubly linked lists:
-List 0 connects block headers, and each header represents a memory block whose size is 2^0=1 byte.
-It's kval is 0;
-List 2 connects block headers, and each header represents a memory block whose size is 2^2=4 bytes

 ## Overview

 This project is an attempt at implementing a memory allocator by replacing the malloc/free with a personal memory management system based on the buddy system.